ofirtzabari/Task-Tracker/README.md

 2. Navigate to the project directory.
 3. Open your terminal and run `npm start`.

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 #### Additional Resources